scalacenter/course-management-tools/README.md

 ## Course master repository structure

+### Getting started

+The following section detail the structure of a course master project.

+To give anyone who wants to use this approach a leg-up, a template project is available [here](https://github.com/lightbend-training/course-master-template).
+Next:

+- Clone the project
+- You probably may want to *'re-git'* it:
+	- `rm -rf .git`
+	- `git init`
+- ... and start hacking!

 ### Course master set-up

 A course master repository is a multi-project sbt build that needs to adhere to a few conventions: